Mohitlikestocode/ASTITVA-Academic-Support-tool/README.md

 👉 No **single view** exists to show when a student is slipping in **multiple areas simultaneously**.

 Plus the problem statement says that Commercial analytics (Such as blackboard itself) platforms are **expensive** and demand **heavy maintenance**—beyond the reach of most public institutes.

-##That's where we came with the idea of ASTITVA.
+## ✅ That’s exactly where we came with the idea of **ASTITVA** — a low-cost, scalable, and practical solution fully aligned with the problem statement.

 ---

 ## ps - We would like to pursue this idea deeply into the "Internet in a box" concept in our next level, so we can reach the remotest of the village, and even without internet connection, the teachers and admins can care and analyse the students.
 That will be our implementation plan in the later stages!

+---

 ## 💡 Our Solution — *ASTITVA*
 A lightweight, transparent, and ML-powered platform that: